- November 11, 2025

 Possessor(s) is a fast-paced action side scroller with combat inspired by platform fighters, a story told through dangerous characters, set in a deep interconnected world ready for exploration.

-“By far the biggest blunder that this story makes is that it fails to truly rope Luca into the story, especially the final battle with Dessa.”
+“By far the biggest blunder that this story makes is that it fails to truly rope Luca into the story, and especially the final battle with Dessa.”

 Possessor